-Under current law, the Clean Water Surcharge will decrease to 0.04% in 2027 and be repealed entirely in 2039.
-Sections 2 through 5 would remove those provisions and extend the 0.22% rate indefinitely.
+Under previous law, the Clean Water Surcharge would have decreased to 0.04% in 2027 and been repealed entirely in 2039.
+Sections 2 through 5 remove those provisions and extend the 0.22% rate indefinitely.
 In fiscal year 2024, the surcharge generated \$8.2 million.
 The revenue impacts of changes made in Act 181 are still unclear, though according to information from the Department of Taxes the surcharge generated approximately \$6.9 million through the first eight months of fiscal year 2025.

-Section 7a would require the 2028 Clean Water Investment Report to assess whether the Clean Water Surcharge remains necessary to fulfill the State's clean water goals and whether it should be adjusted or repealed.
-This assessment would be required every four years thereafter.
+Section 7a requires the 2028 Clean Water Investment Report to assess whether the Clean Water Surcharge remains necessary to fulfill the State's clean water goals and whether it should be adjusted or repealed.
+This assessment will be required every four years thereafter.